mfem/mfem/CONTRIBUTING.md

     internal library code.
 (You can use `std` in examples and miniapps.)
   - When manually resolving conflicts during a merge, make sure to mention the conflicted files in the commit message.
+  - All significant new features and changes should be documented in CHANGELOG.
+  - New examples and miniapps should have documentation on the MFEM webpage.

 ### Pull Requests